davidalecrim1/http-from-scratch/README.md

-# HTTP Server from Scratch
+# Fast HTTP Framework

-Building an HTTP server from scratch in Go to understand the fundamentals of computing and the HTTP protocol.
+Fast is a HTTP framework under creation from scratch in Go to understand the fundamentals of computing and the HTTP protocol.

 ## Features
 - Minimal HTTP server implementation in Go
 - Handles basic HTTP requests and responses
-- Customizable request parsing and response handling
+- Built in and custom middlewares

 ## Getting Started